 Although all assets, with the exception of jointly held property, trusts, and certain types of bank accounts must go through probate, creating a will can help the probate process go more smoothly, efficiently, and at less cost.

 Probate courts are responsible for handling all assets considered “probate property,” which includes all of the property held in a decedent’s name that is not transferable upon death.
 Generally, probate proceedings take place in the county where the decedent lived, although if a decedent owned real estate in other states, probate proceedings may have to be initiated in those areas, as well.
 If a decedent left a will, all assets that fall under the category of probate property will be administered according to the dictates of the person’s will.
 Otherwise, the court will distribute it in accordance with state law.

 However, assets that are not considered probate property are not a part of probate proceedings, which means that they can be distributed immediately.
 Non-probate property includes:

 These types of assets pass directly to beneficiaries or successors in interest without having to go through time-consuming and potentially expensive probate proceedings.

-To speak with an experienced Avon Lake wills and estates attorney about your estate planning needs, please call Kryszak & Associates, Co., LPA at 440-934-5330 today.
+To speak with an experienced Avon Lake wills and estates attorney about your estate planning needs, please call Kryszak Law Firm, Co., LPA at 440-934-5330 today.